artisan-roaster-scope/artisan/_devices/yoctopuce.md

   - channel 1: reports the AC current (`current1`)
   - channel 2: reports the DC current (`current2`)

+**Watch out!**
+`Yocto Energy` will bind to the first Yocto-Watt device only.
+All other device types support multiple Yocto-Watt devices.
+{: .notice--primary}

 <a name="Yocto-Sensor"></a>
 ## Yocto Sensor